 The Morning of Your Surgery

 Shower With Hibiclens, if Needed

-If your doctor or nurse told you to shower with Hibiclens, shower with it just before you leave.
+If your doctor or nurse told you to, shower using Hibiclens just before you leave for the hospital.
 Use the Hibiclens the same way you did the night before.

-Don’t use any other soap.
-Don’t put on any lotion, cream, powder, deodorant, makeup, or perfume after
+Don’t put on any lotion, cream, deodorant, makeup, powder, perfume, or cologne after your shower.

 Take Your Medications

 If your doctor or NP instructed you to take certain medications the morning of your surgery, take only those medications with a small sip of water.
 Depending on what medications you take and the surgery you’re having, this may be all, some, or none of your usual morning medications.